Decicus/Hostbot/README.md

     - If no channels are specified in `config.tmi.channels` then it will default back to the username.
 This channel will also be automatically joined on startup if no other channels are specified in `config.tmi.channels`.

 ## Changelog
+### Version 0.0.2.1:
+- Automatic rehosting's delay has been updated from 15 seconds to 120 seconds (2 minutes), as the Twitch API seems extremely slow when it comes to updating at times.

 ### Version 0.0.2:
 - Automatic rehosting when the channel that was hosted goes offline is now delayed with 15 seconds, due to the fact the Twitch API isn't instant on updating live status.